-Gitzo make the absolute cream of the crop when it comes to travel tripods.
-Many a travel photographer will be seen on Youtube toting a Gitzo and for good reason.
+Gitzo make the absolute cream of the crop when it comes to tripods, and many would claim they are the absolute best travel tripod around.
+Quite a few travel photographers will be seen on Youtube toting a Gitzo and for good reason.
 The quality and craftsmanship of their gear is almost second to none.
 It just comes with a price-tag to match.
 And, I actually found the specs a little lacking compared to Brian above when I seriously compared them.
 And for more than double the price, Three Legged had me sold.

 Anyway, back to the Gitzo.
 It is super-lightweight at 3.1 pounds, and extends all the way to 58.5" (158.6 cm) so not quite as high as the Brian, but most people will be ok with it.

 Note: If you want a taller one, you will have to compromise on the weight and folded height quite a bit.
 One model you can check out are the Gitzo GK2545T (max height 65.2")

 Where it excels in the specs is the folded length is one of the smallest around at 14 inches (35.6 cm) so will easily fit in any backpack or case.